Some facts about Alexia

 Cultural appropriation, a subject also debated in the artistic scene

 In the fashion and music industry, people are becoming more and more aware of the existence of different cultures, of cultural appropriation,” explains Alexia.
-However, there is still some way to go.
 What is cultural appropriation?
-“It is the act of borrowing rituals, beliefs, aesthetics, cultural productions from a culture other than one’s own, freely and without compensation. “, a definition from an article in the Express styles, a French Newspaper.
+According to Express styles, a French newspaper “It is the act of borrowing rituals, beliefs, aesthetics, cultural productions from a culture other than one’s own, freely and without compensation. “.
 It should also be added that before borrowing something from another culture, a culture that has often been despised by the group borrowing it.

-How does this manifest itself?
+How does it manifest itself in the artistic scene?
 In modeling, some patterns, clothes will often be borrowed from culture and the model used will be a model that does not come from that culture.
 For example, Karlie Kloss, an American model, dressed as a Geisha, posed for Vogue Magazine, for the March edition.

 Another example is the American model Ondria Hardin who, during a shooting in 2013, was transformed into an “African Queen” for Numéro magazine.